Submission Information

 Original Work

 Submission to JEO indicates that the manuscript (or a similar version of it) has not been previously published, accepted for publication, and/or is not currently under consideration for publication elsewhere.
 Authors must obtain all appropriate institutional and IRB approvals prior to submission.
-In addition, authors are responsible for the accuracy of references within the manuscript
+In addition, authors are responsible for the accuracy of references within the manuscript.

 Identifying Information